-In July 2012, we established a Neurodegenerative Clinical and Scientific Advisory Board.
-The board, chaired by Dr. Bengt Winblad, provides insight and guidance on all aspects of the development program.
+Our Neurodegenerative Clinical and Scientific Advisory Board provides insight and guidance on all aspects of the development program.
 Appointed members of the clinical and scientific advisory board are:

 Dr. Bengt Winblad, MD, PhD, Chairman, is professor emeritus of geriatric medicine and former chief physician at the Karolinska University Hospital, Huddinge and the Karolinska Institute in Stockholm, Sweden.
 Professor Winblad is co-chair of the European Alzheimer Disease Consortium and chairs the Medical Scientific Advisory Panel of the Alzheimer Disease International and was closely involved in the development and registration of memantine (Axura, Ebixa, Namenda) and other Alzheimer's disease programs.
 In 2009, Dr. Winblad was ranked the world's most prolific researcher in the Alzheimer's disease field and he has published more than 1,200 peer-review papers.